TrueNAS Nightly Development Documentation

 Create the dataset and share with Dataset Preset set to Multiprotocol.

-Before joining AD and creating a dataset for the share to use, start both the SMB and NFS services and configure the NFS service for Kerberos authentication.
-Configure the NFS service before joining AD for simpler Kerberos credential creation.
+Before joining AD and creating a dataset for the share, start both the SMB and NFS services and configure the NFS service for Kerberos authentication.
+Configure the NFS service before joining AD for a simpler Kerberos credential creation.

 Unless you need a specific setting or are configuring a unique network environment, we recommend using the default SMB service settings.

-After configuring the share services, start the services.
+After configuring the SMB and NFS share services, start the services.

 From the Sharing screen, click on the Windows (SMB) Shares